Friday August 6th, 2021, 0540-1740

 I passed by tons of great moose habitat but still no luck seeing one.
 I even saw some fresh prints.
 Moving solo and silently, I should be able to sneak up on one.
 Then again, these woods are so dense, a moose could be standing 5 feet from the trail and I wouldn’t even see it.
 I have to keep my eyes on the rugged trail 99 percent of the time, so I can really only look around if I’m stopped.

 Ohhh this trail…if you can call it that.
 For nearly all the long, tiring miles today it was what I’m calling the 4 R’s: roots, rocks, runs (as in boggy mud), repeat.
 It’s so hard to make the miles in such terrain.
 I just can’t ever find my stride.
 I’m only able to go the distance by just constantly plugging away at it.
 For the same amount of effort on the PCT, I would easily be covering 30 to 35 miles a day.
-It’s a slow roll here on the AT.
+But it’s all about accepting the trail for the way it is, not what I want it to be, and that’s a slow roll here on the AT.

 It was very hazy due to the western wildfire smoke, so I could barely see the nearest mtns, the Saddlebacks.
 But the sun was shining and it was a hot and humid summer day.
 I sweated a ton, smelling pretty bad by the end.
 I was caught and passed by someone for the first time…a trail runner.
 It annoyed me to see him go flying by at a pace I wished I could do.
 Still, I pushed the miles to be able to get to a decent campsite.
 There was not really anything feasible between 18 and 24 miles hence the long, tiring day.